Our people

 SOUTH EAST ASIA TEAM

 Our team in South-East Asia focuses on gathering evidence of state violence, land confiscation, and disinformation.
-Like all our project teams, they are drawn from affected communities and are experts in ground-based visual evidence gathering and data verification.
+Like all our project teams they are drawn from affected communities and are experts in ground-based visual evidence gathering and data verification.

 -

-TIM HANSEN
+TIM HANSEN - CHIEF EXECUTIVE OFFICER

 Tim Hansen is Chief Executive Officer of Videre.
 He is a lawyer and engineer with two decades of experience across strategic development, human rights law, peacebuilding and project management.
 As an engineer, Tim has built and managed operations across Europe, Asia-Pacific and Sub Saharan Africa.
 As a lawyer, Tim has provided advice to several Pacific states and self-determination movements, advising on international human rights law, international humanitarian law, interactions with the United Nations and on engagement with negotiation and dialogue processes.